 If you have a furniture dolly to help with the move, use heavy ropes or ratchet straps to secure the mattress to the dolly.
 You can also use a large sheet of heavy cardboard under the mattress to slide it along carpeted floors and stairs.
-If you are moving across hardwood floors, do not drag the mattress along the floor, or you'll leave marks.
+Here are two things to avoid while moving a mattress:

-If the move is a quick one across town, most mattresses will not be harmed by the position they have in the moving van.
-However, if the move is a long one or the mattress will be stored for more than a week, follow these basic guidelines for positioning the mattress:
+If the move is a quick one across town, most mattresses will not be harmed however they're positioned while in the moving van.
+However, if the move is a long one or the mattress will be stored in a moving van for more than a week, follow these basic guidelines for the best positioning of the mattress:

-- Innerspring or encased coil mattress: Move on its side or flat on a flat surface.
-Do not place items on top of the mattress.
+- Innerspring or encased coil mattress: Move the mattress onto its side or flat on a flat surface.

-- Box spring: Position on its side or flat.
+- Box spring: Position the box spring on its side or lay it flat.
 The mattress can be placed flat on top of the flat box spring.

 Clean the Mattress Before Storing